correaflavio/cl2022/README.md

 # Cisco Live 2022 Workshops

+Welcome to my Cisco Live 2022 DevNet Workshops.
+Here you have quick instructions about how to get access to it, install the requirements and start working on it via jupyter notebooks.
+Enjoy!

 #### 1) Access the DevNet Lab environment based in the DevNet Workshop that you are:

 DEVWKS-1391 - Building your first ML model using your network WiFi data